President Sauli Niinistö of Finland Discusses Security Cooperation and Defense with FSI Scholars

 In President Niinistö’s assessment, Finland remains clear-eyed to both the challenges ahead and opportunities his country will have in meeting them.
 “We are awake,” he affirmed.
 “This is the Finnish position.”

-Niinistö reminded the panel that the Finnish Defence Forces’ reserve comprises approximately 900,000 Finnish citizens, a number which surpasses even Germany’s military personel count.
+Niinistö reminded the panel that the Finnish Defence Forces’ reserve comprises approximately 900,000 Finnish citizens, a number which surpasses even Germany’s military personnel count.
 The Finnish government has also been proactive in providing military and economic support to Ukraine, a trend Niinistö sees continuing for as long as the conflict continues.

 But beyond military preparedness and support, President Niinistö also acknowledged the power that the hearts and minds of everyday people play in the outcome of geopolitical struggles.

 Former U.S. Ambassador to Russia Michael McFaul walks with President Sauli Niinistö of Finland during the president's visit to Stanford University.
 FSI Director Michael McFaul welcomed President Sauli Niinistö of Finaland — a vocal proponent for the support of Ukraine — to Stanford's campus as part of the president's official visit to the United States.
+Rod Searcey

 Offering a word of caution to anti-democratic nations, Niinistö advised, “Leaders in autocratic countries don’t take notice that ordinary people in the free world have opinions.
 But those opinions have an impact on politics and policies.
 These leaders need to understand that they will suffer a huge reputation risk that will last for generations if they continue as they are.”